Resilient businesses use digital technologies, data and analytics to create long-term customer value.

 The first type – data engineers – are responsible for collecting, processing and cleaning data to make them available for downstream analytics, in real time when possible.
 Next, business intelligence experts are focusing on making sense of data from a business perspective (“What does this mean for our market?”).
 Business intelligence experts are seasoned data analysts who also turn to asking “why” questions, testing assumptions and enabling data visualisation.
 Further, data scientists take on more advanced investigation and prediction responsibilities, design A/B testing and formulate recommendations.
 The last critical role is that of the business partner.
 Acting as a “translator” or connector, that person helps to transform business pain points into technical solutions.

-These four talents interact in an end-to-end process that translates raw data into learnings that are at first descriptive and, through further refinement and iteration, become prescriptive.
+These four talents interact in an end-to-end process that translates raw data into learning that are at first descriptive and, through further refinement and iteration, become prescriptive.
 Together, tech talents leverage AI to trace correlation (what variables – from search to sales – covary together) and causation (what factors cause a change in attitude or behaviour).
 For example, correlation-based algorithms can reveal patterns in customers’ digital shopping habits, which prescriptive models can use to measure the profitability of various product combinations in physical or virtual retail environments.

 Digital use case approach